apostrophecms/apostrophe/README.md

 "What is `jotPermissions`?"
 A function you define to decide who is allowed to edit content.
 If you skip this parameter, Jot allows everyone to edit everything - not safe in production of course, but convenient in the early development stages.

 To understand configuration in detail, you should really check out `wiki.js`.
+Please don't suffer without reading that simple and well-commented example.

 ### Making Sure Jot Is In The Browser